 Many people are curious about breathing and swimming underwater.
 Well if you don’t try it, then you will never know.
-Like the old PADI open water video says ‘It feels strange the first time’ and it’s so true, those first few breaths you take do seem a little strange.
+Like the old PADI open water video says ‘It feels strange the first time’ and it’s so true, those first few breaths that you take do seem a little strange.
 All you have to do is keep on breathing and see where it takes you.
-Here are some reasons for taking the plunge and learning to Scuba Dive.
+Here are 5 reasons for taking the plunge and learning to Scuba Dive.

 1. Weightlessness feeling & neutral buoyancy